Unsupervised Progressive Learning and the STAM Architecture: Evaluation

+\paragraph{Clustering Task:} The results for the clustering task are given in Figure~\ref{fig:clust_results}.
+Given that we have the same number of test vectors per class we utilize the {\em purity} measure for clustering accuracy.
+In MNIST, STAM performs consistently better than the two other models, and its accuracy stays almost constant throughout the stream, only dropping slightly in the final phase.
+In SVHN, STAM performs better than both deep learning baselines with the gap being much smaller in the final phase.
+In CIFAR-10 and EMNIST, on the other hand, we see similar performance between all three models.
+Again, we emphasize that STAM is not provided task boundary information while the baselines are and is still able to perform better, significantly in some cases.

-We focus on an {\em expanding classification task}, meaning that in each phase we need to classify {\em all} classes seen so far.
-The results for the classification task are given in Figure \ref{class_results}.
-Note that we use only 10 labeled examples per class for MNIST and EMNIST, and 100 examples per class for SVHN.
+\paragraph{Classification Task:} We focus on an {\em expanding classification task}, meaning that in each phase we need to classify {\em all} classes seen so far.
+The results for the classification task are given in Figure~\ref{fig:class}.
+Note that we use only 10 labeled examples per class for MNIST and EMNIST, and 100 examples per class for SVHN and CIFAR-10.
+We emphasize that the two baselines, GEM and MAS, have access to the temporal boundaries between successive phases, while STAM does not.

-As we introduce new classes in the training stream, the average accuracy per phase decreases for all methods in each dataset.
+As we introduce new classes in the stream, the average accuracy per phase decreases for all methods in each dataset.
 This is expected, as the task gets \textit{more difficult} after each phase.
-We focus on which method performs best in each task, and which methods see a smaller decrease in accuracy per phase.
-In the first dataset (MNIST), we observe that STAM performs consistently better than RotNet and CAE, and STAM is less vulnerable to catastrophic forgetting.
-For SVHN, the trend is similar after the first phase but the difference between STAM and RotNet is much smaller.
-Finally, in EMNIST, we see a consistently higher accuracy with STAM compared to the deep learning baselines.
-For additional analysis and discussion of these results, please also refer to section SM-\ref{app:inc-upl}.
+In MNIST, STAM performs consistently better than GEM and MAS, and STAM is less vulnerable to catastrophic forgetting.
+For SVHN, the trend is similar after the first phase but the difference between STAM and both baselines is smaller.
+With CIFAR-10, we observe that all models including STAM perform rather poorly -- probably due to the low resolution of these images.
+STAM is still able to maintain comparable accuracy to the baselines with a smaller memory footprint.
+Finally, in EMNIST, we see a consistently higher accuracy with STAM compared to the two baselines.
+We would like to emphasize that these baselines are allowed extra information in the form of known tasks boundaries (a label that marks when the class distribution is changing) and STAM is still performs better both on all datasets.

-\paragraph{Clustering Task:} Given that we have the same number of test vectors per class, we associate each cluster with the most-represented class in that cluster.
-Any instances of another class in that cluster are counted as errors.
-The number of clusters $k$ is equal to twice the number of classes seen up to that phase in the unlabeled datastream.
-The results of the clustering task are given in Figure \ref{cluster_results}.

-For MNIST, STAM still performs consistently better than the two other models, and its accuracy stays almost constant going from 4 classes to 10 classes.
-For SVHN, RotNet performs significantly better.
-Finally, for EMNIST, STAM outperforms the two deep learning methods without experiencing significant loss of accuracy after the first 10 phases (20 classes).